 Another great thing about my new program is that the six-week plan encourages intermittent fasting, which can be very effective in boosting metabolism and helping those pounds melt off.

-Intermittent fasting means you eat in a limited period of time, then fast for several hours each day.
+Intermittent fasting means you eat within a specific time window, then fast for several hours each day.
 Often this means skipping either breakfast or dinner, since you’ll want the time you spend sleeping incorporated into your fast.

 Fasting also helps with hormone production, reducing inflammation, heart health and digestion.